Summary Dissolution in California

 All divorces in California are called dissolutions.
 A summary dissolution allows you and your spouse to terminate your marriage without a trial or a judge’s input.

-A summary dissolution is one of the least expensive ways to end your marriage.
-With a few forms and a small fee, you’ll finish the divorce process in a fraction of the time of a traditional divorce.
-When you read about "quickie" celebrity divorces in California, chances are they are getting summary dissolutions.
+A summary dissolution is one of the least-expensive ways to end your marriage.
+With a few forms and a small fee, you can finish the divorce process with less paperwork and hassle than a traditional divorce.

 What is a summary dissolution?

-During a summary dissolution, both parties fill out paperwork jointly.
-Spouses settle on the terms of the divorce, and they sign paperwork to that effect.
+During a summary dissolution, parties fill out paperwork jointly.
+They settle on the terms of the divorce, and they sign paperwork to that effect.
+At the end of the summary dissolution process, there is no trial or hearing.
+They are simply divorced.

 Get a summary dissolution with Hello Divorce for only $1,500 total for both of you.
 Learn more here.